An intern typing on a laptop computer in an office

 Your subject interests

-The application form will ask you to outline your preferred field of study and areas of research, and select at least one and up to three preferred projects that you are interested in working on.
+The application form will ask you to select at least one and up to three preferred projects that you are interested in working on and explain your interest in each project you select.
 It is expected that the projects you select would usually be in a similar subject area.

 Please use the relevant project code to indicate your preferred projects in the application form.
 Make sure that you select the correct projects as once your application is submitted, you won’t be able to change your selection.